 Paul Schrader wrote the original script.
 When Steven Spielberg changed a great deal of it, Schrader decided to remove his credit.
 Since the film couldn't be left with no credit for writing, Spielberg claimed it for himself.

 François Truffaut's English was not strong.
-In order to get through some of his scenes, he stuck pieces of paper with his lines on them on various objects where he could read from them but the camera would not pick them up.
-In one case, as he argues face to face with an Army officer (who has his back to the camera), he is in fact reading his lines off a card pinned to the man's chest.
-He had shown the same trick to an actress who was having trouble with her lines in his own Day for Night (1973) (Day for Night), in which he played the director of the movie-within-the-movie.
+To get through some of his scenes, he stuck pieces of paper with his lines on them on various objects where he could read them and the camera would not pick them up.
+In one case, as he argues face to face with an Army officer (who has his back to the camera), he is reading his lines off a card pinned to the man's chest.
+He had shown the same trick to an actress who was having trouble with her lines in Day for Night (1973), in which he played the director of the movie-within-the-movie.

 According to Melinda Dillon, because it was done without rehearsal, the scene in the kitchen with all the objects flying around was truly scary, and her alarmed reactions were often quite real and spontaneous as she tried to protect herself and Cary Guffey.

 Bob Balaban had not spoken French since high school.
 When Spielberg, over the phone, asked if he did speak French, he answered in bad French that he did not speak much, half hoping that someone in the room, overhearing the call, could at least know enough French to hear that he was no good at it.
 No one did.
 Balaban auditioned in French.
 The actor attended Berlitz classes and spent hours talking to Truffaut in preparation for his role.
 In 1980 the two filmed additional footage for the revised Special Edition of "Encounters."